 Issue Theatre, for middle school audiences, uses the performing arts as a tool to facilitate discussions about issues faced by today's youth.
 The initial season of Issue Theatre will focus on the topic of bullying and feature members of the Gay Men's Chorus of Los Angeles.

 Yerba Buena Center for the Arts in San Francisco, CA

 The Creative Ecosystem

 The Creative Ecosystem invites public sector community leaders who are thematically linked to that season’s performances to collaborate and meet throughout the year.
 Prior to each show’s opening performance, the community leaders will host a festival of ideas relating to the show and season themes.

 International Festival of Arts and Ideas in New Haven, CT

 The portable structures of the Pop-Up Arts Village will travel to select neighborhoods to encourage new participation in the International Festival of Arts and Ideas.
 The village will provide a plaza for dance and theatre performances, master classes and community dialogues.
 Festival staff, neighborhood organizations and local leaders will actively engage residents in planning programs for the village.

-Interested in our former MetLife Foundation partnership program?
+Interested in APAP's former MetLife Foundation partnership program?
 View our Arts Access knowledge products.